Jaguar-dart/client/retrofit/README.md

 # jaguar_http

-An Http Api generator inspired by Retrofit for Dart
+An HTTP client API generator inspired by Retrofit for Dart.

 # TODO